This Rocket Italian review looks at one of the most popular online audio courses for learning Italian.

 The good thing about this is that you can add anything from the course instantly to your flashcard deck (including in the ‘My Vocab’ tool) so you can study it later.

-The verdict: Rocket Italian’s content scope, natural audio quality and flexible learning style confirm it as a rock-solid market leader
+Review summary: Rocket Italian’s content scope, natural audio quality and flexible learning style confirm it as a rock-solid market leader

 Household names in language learning tend to lose their usefulness quickly due to either a) restricted use (mentioned above) or b) insufficient breadth of content.